Night to Unite

 Neighborhoods across the state display outdoor lights and front porch vigils and celebrate with a variety of events and activities, including block parties and cookouts, with visits from sheriff’s offices, police and fire departments, and elected officials.

 Night to Unite has proven to be an effective, inexpensive, and enjoyable opportunity to promote neighborhood spirit and police-community partnerships in pursuit of safer communities.
-Community benefits often extend beyond this single evening event as neighbors get to know each other and public safety agencies that serve them.
+Community benefits often extend beyond this single evening event as neighbors get to know each other and the public safety agencies that serve them.

 Participate in Night to Unite link to this page with more information.